 Many also labor under the misconception that you must be weak-willed in order to be hypnotized.
 Nothing could be further from the truth.
 Rather than a weak will it is more a sign of someone who has enough control over their mental and emotional states that they can adjust them at will.
 Your subconscious is a vigilant gatekeeper.
 One of its sole missions is to preserve you.
 Mind and body.

 I can’t be Hypnotized:

-When clients voice this fear I always ask them ” Can you follow instruction?” and they most always answer ” Well of course I can.”
+When clients voice this fear I always ask them ” Can you follow instruction?” and they almost always answer ” Well, of course, I can.”
 Then no worries, you can be hypnotized.
 If you have tried it before and it did not work, it could have been to a lack of rapport on the part of your hypnotherapist or points of resistance outside your awareness.
 There are many techniques and avenues to take to get the results you desire.
 Together we explore these until we find the right one for you.

 Benefits of Hypnosis